-- Communicate proficiently in formal discussions at the workplace. - Describe experiences and events, and briefly give reasons and explanations for opinions and • plans. - Interact with a degree of fluency and spontaneity that results in efficacious communication • - Convey agreement and disagreement in a polite but firm manner • - Communicate with coherence and imagination in both written and spoken formats •
+Communicate proficiently in formal discussions at the workplace.

+Describe experiences and events, and briefly give reasons and explanations for opinions and plans.
-PO9.
-Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

-PO10.
-Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+Interact with a degree of fluency and spontaneity that results in efficacious communication

+Convey agreement and disagreement in a polite but firm manner

+Communicate with coherence and imagination in both written and spoken formats

 - 1. Enhance confidence in expressing thoughts in grammatically proper language and etiquette in waiting for the opportunity to provide input - 2.
 Effectively communicate in English on formal occasions and proficiency in the use of link words and other discourse markers - 3.
 Provide constructive feedback and file logical complaints - 4.
-Analyse the understanding of oral and written communication in real-world situations. - 5.
+Analyze the understanding of oral and written communication in real-world situations. - 5.
 Apply the improved spelling and punctuation in writing and heightened understanding of tone, pitch and stress in oral formats.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

 1 2 3

 2 2 3

 3 2 3

 4 2 3

-5 2 3
+5 2

-UNIT I SELF-EXPRESSION
+SELF-EXPRESSION

-Group discussion/ Peer discussion - Communicating decisions and opinions - Tone, Pitch, Stress -Agreeing, Disagreeing, Suggesting, Speculating - Comparing and Contrasting - Comparatives and Superlatives Discourse markers - Interjections Decision making - Synthesis - Higher order thinking -Group discussion/Peer discussion - Effective Communication Types of communication - Written vs Spoken - Contractions Intonation Stress Active voice - Question tags - Confidence and body language Guided writing- Outlining Main Points - Group discussion/Peer discussion - Avoiding common errors Reduction of MTI - Common errors - Barriers to communication Accent
+Group discussion/Peer discussion - Communicating decisions and opinions - Tone, Pitch, Stress - Agreeing, Disagreeing, Suggesting, Speculating - Comparing and Contrasting - Comparatives and Superlatives - Discourse markers - Interjections - Decision making - Synthesis - Higher order thinking Group discussion/Peer discussion - Effective Communication Types of communication - Written vs Spoken - Contractions Intonation Stress Active voice - Question tags - Confidence and body language Guided writing- Outlining Main Points - Group discussion/Peer discussion - Avoiding common errors Reduction of MTI - Common errors - Barriers to communication Accent